dajanaaruci/Data-Engineering-Project-/Exercise 1 Spotify Songs /README.md

 Loudness: The overall loudness of the song in decibels
 Valence: Positivity of the song (e.g., happy, sad)
 Lyrics: The words in the song
-There are also other attributes such as tempo, speechiness, acousticness, and duration (in milliseconds).
+There are also other attributes such as tempo, speech, acousticness, and duration (in milliseconds).

 Data Processing and Analysis